Addison's Disease: The Great Pretender

 An estimated 30 to 35 percent of Addisonian dogs are initially diagnosed during a crisis.
 Patients treated in time with intravenous fluid therapy and glucocorticoid steroids show such rapid improvement that it seems a miracle cure, though some have to be monitored and treated for several days before their condition stabilizes.
 And the cure is only temporary, for without appropriate maintenance care, another crisis will follow.

 As many as 90 percent of dogs in adrenal crisis will have elevated creatinine and BUN, which can lead to a misdiagnosis of acute renal failure.
 Dehydration and low blood pressure cause blood filtration to drop, resulting in “prerenal azotemia,” where waste products build up even though the kidney itself is functioning.
 Gastrointestinal bleeding can also cause increased BUN.
 The response to treatment is more dramatic for dogs with Addison’s disease than for those with kidney disease.
+(See Could it be Addison’s? for more information on differentiating between Addison's disease and acute kidney failure.)

 The adrenals are two small glands positioned next to the kidneys.
 The center of each gland is called the medulla and the outer area is called the cortex.